Macro-to-micro quantum mapping and the emergence of nonlinearity: Introduction

-In the opposite direction, from micro-to-macro, the general idea is to keep only the degrees of freedom that we can manipulate.
-In the open quantum system scenario mentioned above, to get rid of the environment we trace out its degrees of freedom.
-Mathematically this removal of environmental variables is given by the partial-trace map.
-However, when the split between system and environment is not obvious~\cite{cris2017,pedrinho}, the partial-trace has to be generalized~\cite{alicki2009, cris2017,pedrinho,oleg2020a}.
+In the opposite direction, from micro-to-macro, the general idea is to keep only the effective degrees of freedom that we can manipulate.
+In the open quantum system scenario mentioned above, to get rid of the environment we trace out its degrees of freedom via the partial-trace map.
+However, when such a split between system and environment is not possible~\cite{cris2017,pedrinho}, the partial-trace has to be generalized~\cite{alicki2009, cris2017,pedrinho,oleg2020a}.

-The present article taps on the theory of coarse-graining maps~\cite{mermin1980, poulin2005, caslavLG, Raeisi2011, Wang2013,Jeong2014, Park2014, cris2017,pedrinho,oleg,cris2019} in order to consistently describe how quantum mechanics deals with the top-to-bottom and bottom-to-top assignments, even when the distinction between system and environment is not clear cut.
-In general lines, considering an arbitrary set of macroscopic observations, our method gives an ensemble of microscopic states which the underlying physical system could be in.
-Such an approach is grounded on two basics premises.
-The first one is that all of our concrete perception of nature invariably arises through measurement processes -- whether considering the everyday perception of our surrounding environment or a sophisticated experimental setup, physical systems are fundamentally perceived and characterized in terms of measurement results of physical observables.
-The second assumption is that measurements of macroscopic systems are inherently coarse-grained, with ``classical'' features emerging due to an effective description of quantum systems.
-Based on these premises, our method assigns to a set of macroscopic observations a microscopic state which is the ensemble-average of all microscopic states that are compatible with that observations.
-Figure~\ref{fig:cat} represents such scheme pictorially.
+Here we tap on the theory of coarse-graining maps~\cite{mermin1980, poulin2005, caslavLG, Raeisi2011, Wang2013,Jeong2014, Park2014, cris2017,pedrinho,oleg,cris2019,isadora2020,gabriel2020} in order to consistently describe how quantum mechanics deals with the micro-to-macro and macro-to-micro assignments, even when the distinction between system and environment is not clear cut.
+Considering an arbitrary set of macroscopic observations, our method gives an ensemble of microscopic states which the underlying physical system could be in.
+Such an approach is grounded on two basics premises: i) Our perception of nature invariably arises through measurement processes -- whether considering the everyday perception of our surrounding environment or a sophisticated experimental setup, physical systems are fundamentally perceived and characterized in terms of measurement results of physical observables. ii) Our macroscopic perception of the world is inherently coarse-grained, with ``classical'' features emerging due to an effective description of quantum systems.
+Based on these premises, our method assigns to a set of macroscopic observations a microscopic description which is the ensemble-average of all microscopic states that are compatible with that observations (see Fig.~\ref{fig:cat}).